Peoplecanfly1/Food-e-shop/README.md

 This project has base functionality of internet shop:
 - Carousel of product.
 - Adding products to basket.
-- Sorting product according several parameters.
+- Sorting product according multiple parameters.
 - Remove products from basket.
 - Make an order(sending POST data to dummy server).